Unfulfilled: Reception

-Jesse Schedeen of IGN rated the episode a 8.2 out of 10, stating that he enjoyed the science-fiction elements woven into the plot, including the depiction of Jeff Bezos as "basically a mash-up of the Talosians from Star Trek and the aliens from The Twilight Zone episode 'To Serve Man.'
-All in all, a more satisfying take on a controversial billionaire than last season's lukewarm Mark Zuckerberg parody."
+Jesse Schedeen of IGN rated the episode an 8.2 out of 10, stating that he enjoyed the science-fiction elements woven into the plot, including the depiction of Jeff Bezos as "basically a mash-up of the Talosians from Star Trek and the aliens from The Twilight Zone episode 'To Serve Man'.
+All in all, a more satisfying take on a controversial billionaire than last season's lukewarm Mark Zuckerberg parody".

 John Hugar of The A.V.
-Club gave the episode a grade of A-, and said of the political themes of the story, "Perhaps Trey and Matt realized the arguments they were making were more left-wing than what they had been previously known for."
+Club gave the episode a grade of A-, and said of the political themes of the story, "Perhaps Trey and Matt realized the arguments they were making were more left-wing than what they had been previously known for".